Texas Teacher Who Asked Donald Trump To ‘Remove The Illegals’ From Her School Is Fired — For The Second Time

 Other allegations were brought against Clark, including that she demanded one student “show me your papers that are saying you are legal” after the student had asked to use the bathroom.
 Clark’s firing drew national attention at the time, with many speaking out against the teacher and criticizing the district for allowing her to remain in her position since 1998 despite what appeared to be repeated incidents against people of color.

 Clark had initially appealed the district’s decision to fire her, leading to an investigation from an independent examiner who concluded that her tweets were covered by the First Amendment and there was not enough evidence to prove that she targeted students of color.
-But the school board heard from a string of parents at its meeting this week demanding Clark be fired, including some who criticized the district for not doing it sooner.
+But the school board heard from a string of parents at its meeting this week demanding that Clark be fired, including some who criticized the district for not doing it sooner.

-The school board’s vote to fire Georgia Clark was unanimous.
+The school board’s vote to fire Clark was unanimous.

 BREAKING: The Fort Worth ISD school board voted unanimously to terminate the contract of Georgia Clark. @wfaa pic.twitter.com/SIDMsk84gs